chancesmith/chance-smith-gatsby-blog/content/blog/pairing/index.md

 ## Follow the practice

+1. Break up the work into small steps together.
-- Trade the driver's seat with a rhythm using a timer or a new task.
+1. Trade the driver's seat with a rhythm using a timer or a new task.
-- Have the navigator be responsible for the timer, giving permission to interrupt to change seats.
+1. Have the navigator be responsible for the timer, giving permission to interrupt to change seats.
-- Aim to uniformize how we work and think when on our own.
+1. Aim to uniformize how we work and think when we're on our own.
-- Work out loud: Give commentary on your thoughts.
+1. Work out loud: Give commentary on your thoughts.
 Share what you're thinking as you go.

 ## First day of pairing